JRhin/Omnibus/Econometrics/Cross-Sectional Data/Endogeneity/Two-Stage Least Squares.md

 ## 2SLS Assumptions

-15A.1 Assumptions for Two Stage Least Squares

-This appendix covers the assumptions under which 2SLS has desirable large sample properties.
-We first state the assumptions for cross-sectional applications under random sampling.
-Then, we discuss what needs to be added for them to apply to time series and panel data.

 1. **Linearity in the Parameters** <mark style="background: #ADCCFFA6;">2SLS.1</mark>:
    The model in the population can be written as
 $$